mrog/unifi-hotspot-rickroll/README.md

 Obviously, the portal doesn't actually authenticate users.
 It's just not ~~a tool for grown-ups~~ that sophisticated.
 The portal is just a simple static web page with a path that Unifi expects.

 ## Prerequisites
-You need a Unifi access point.
+You need a UniFi access point.
 But if you didn't have one of those, you probably wouldn't be reading these instructions.

 You need a server on your LAN that:
 - has Docker.
 - has a static IP address.
-- is reachable from your Unifi gateway.
+- is reachable from your UniFi access point.

 ## Installation
 You have a couple of installation options.
 Once the service is running, go to the Unifi Configuration section.